4nkh/word_mix/README.md

 # WORD_MIX

+PLEASE WATCH WORD_MIX-0.0.7 FOR THE EXAMEN

+I'm tunning the program because
+I have notice an unexpected amount of download :D

-combine small word to get a word of six characters ->
+combine 2 small word to get a word of (N) characters ->

+    default is 6

     al + bums => albums

 ## Installation